Treasuries love affair endures after first annual loss since 2009

 U.S. government debt is suffering the worst returns versus stocks on record this year.
 With Standard & Poor's 500 Index gaining 29.1 percent and Treasuries posting a decline, the 32.5 percentage point gap is the most since at least 1978, data compiled by Bank of America and Bloomberg show.

 The strength of the dollar may help to bolster demand from overseas debt investors, who own about 50 percent of the U.S. government's debt obligations.
-The dollar has gained this year versus 10 of its 16 major currencies tracked by Bloomberg, including the yen, the Norwegian krone, the Brazilian real and the Canadian dollar.
+The dollar has gained this year versus 11 of 16 major currencies tracked by Bloomberg, including the Japanese yen, the Norwegian krone, the Brazilian real and the Canadian dollar.

 With yields on 10-year Treasuries more than doubling since reaching a record-low 1.379 percent in July 2012 and economists anticipating yields will rise to 3.4 percent next year, some measures indicate U.S. debt has become relatively inexpensive.